Caulophyllum thalictroides

 The flowers of this interesting plant are not showy and blend into the forest background to such a degree that it often takes a sharp eye just to see them.
 It is a perennial member of the barberry family that grows 1-3 feet high in moist hardwood forests of the eastern United States.
 In the South it is limited to the mountains.
 It is found in most counties of the state.

-There are only 2 leaves per flowering plant, but the proliferation of tulip-shaped leaflets makes it look as if there are more.
+There is one true large compound leaf per flowering plant, but the proliferation of tulip-shaped leaflets makes it look as if there are more.
+The one leaf develops further into 3 compound leaves on separate stalks.
 The often bluish-green color of the leaves contributes to the common name of this species.
-The lower leaf is large and usually divided into 27 leaflets.
-Each leaflet is 1-3 inches long.
-The upper leaf is small and divided into 7-12 leaflets, each with 3-6 pointed lobes at the tip.
-In this manner the leaves somewhat resemble those of the meadow rue.
+Each leaflet is 1.5-3 inches long.
+The leaflets somewhat resemble those of the meadow rue.

 Young plants are covered with a waxy bloom.
 The seeds may have been used as a coffee substitute in the past.
 Extracts of the roots have been used as an herbal medicine, but as in all cases, should be used with great caution, if at all.